realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

   });
 ```

 We store the token in `localStorage`.
-Then we jump to the `HomePage`. `self.props.history.push("/")` is how we navigate between different componments by using `react-router-dom`.
+Then we jump to the `HomePage`. `self.props.history.push("/")` is how we navigate between different components by using `react-router-dom`.

 #### `userService`

-`userService` hangles all API calls that related to user, like change name and fetch user data.
+`userService` handles all API calls that related to users, like change name and fetch user data.

 ```jsx
 import { authenticationService } from "./AuthServices";